Skip Navigation

 Understanding Florida’s “two-party consent” law isn’t just a matter of legal curiosity—it’s essential for anyone who wants to ensure their recordings are admissible evidence in a future lawsuit, or simply to avoid serious criminal charges.

-Florida is categorized as an “All-Party Consent” state under its Security of Communications Act (Florida Statutes $\S 934.03$).
+No, Florida is not a one party consent state.
+Florida is categorized as an “All-Party Consent” state under its Security of Communications Act (Florida Statutes § 934.03).
+This is a critical distinction that many people misunderstand.

 This means that, as a general rule, you must secure the permission of every person participating in the communication before you can legally record it.
 If you fail to get universal consent, you could be committing a crime, even if you are an active participant in the conversation yourself.